Killer appeals sentence for machete murder of Auckland church bell-ringer

 Ueta Vea murdered Laulimu Liuasi, a 62-year-old man who was living on the grounds of the St John the Evangelist Church, in Ōtara on January 13 last year.

-Today in the Court of Appeal at Auckland, defence lawyer Ms Tu'i challenged the minimum non-parole period of 17 years handed down to Vea.
+Today in the Court of Appeal at Auckland, defence lawyer Ms Tu'i challenged the minimum period of imprisonment (MPI) of 17 years handed down to Vea.

 Tu'i said what unfolded did not reach a level of brutality or callousness to have engaged section 104(E) of the Sentencing Act.

-The judge erred in finding it was not manifestly unjust to use MPI of 17 years, she said.
+The judge erred in finding it was not manifestly unjust to use a MPI of 17 years, she said.

 "The MPI of 17 years can be displaced with the guilty plea credit, remorse and cultural factors."